-Interesting Facts about Tennis Elbow
+Interesting Facts about Golfers Elbow

 Golfers elbow, also known as medial epicondylitis, is a condition which describes pain on the inner aspect of the elbow (medial epicondyle) mainly affecting the common flexor tendon.
 The pain can spread down to the forearm and wrist and sometimes proximally to the arm.
 This is a condition caused by repetitive movement.
 Pain usually develops gradually over time, eventually strength may be compromised interfering with activities of daily living.

 Causes of Golfer’s Elbow

 Golfer’s elbow is caused by the constant repetitive stress on the common flexors’ tendon located on the inner aspect of the elbow.
 The two muscles which are more likely to be involved are the pronator teres and the flexor carpi radialis.
 Besides that, eliciting exaggerated force on simple tasks like gripping too hard or long term of bad technique in lifting or throwing may also contribute to the condition.

 During the initial stage, inflammation may be present, causing localized swelling and pain to the area.
 However, as the condition worsens, degeneration changes of the common flexors tension takes place, during this stage, inflammation may or may not be present.